cornishcoder1/the_paper_lounge/TESTS.md

 ***

 # Unit Testing
-I have performed unit tests for some page views, and forms.
+I have performed unit tests for some page views, and all forms.

 ## Views
+These views were tested to ensure the correct page is rendered back to the user.

 - Homepage